 This post contains affiliate links.
 We may earn money from the products mentioned in this post, but this is at no cost to you, and helps bring you more creative projects.
 Thank you for supporting Smart Party Planning.

 12 easy isolation birthday party ideas that the kids will absolutely love.
 Being stuck at home under quarantine or isolation doesn’t mean a birthday celebration has to be dull.
-These ideas will ensure a fun and exciting birthday whilst still adhering to social distancing guidelines.
+These ideas for isolation birthdays will ensure a fun and exciting birthday whilst still adhering to social distancing guidelines.
 This will be a birthday to be remembered for all the right reasons.

 - The Best Isolation Time Capsule Printables For Kids

 - 9 Insanely Fun Backyard Games That Everyone Will Love

 Having a child’s birthday that falls in an isolation period can be challenging.
 Perhaps you are used to having a birthday party every year, or taking the kids on a special excursion.

 Whilst those things can’t happen under current Government regulations, there are still lots of things that we can do to ensure that kids have a special birthday and one that they will remember for ever (for the right reasons).

 Social restrictions don’t look like they will be easing any time soon, so if your child’s birthday falls in the next few months you might want to consider some isolation birthday party ideas.